How Do You Remove Wine Stains From A Rug?

 For delicate or high-value rugs, it’s worth the investment to have a professional tackle stubborn stains safely.

-upholstery cleaning, and more.
+tile and grout cleaning.
 Call us at

-area rug cleaning services in Palm Springs, CA, and the surrounding areas, and let us give your rugs the attention they deserve.
+(760) 831-3677 for professional area rug cleaning services in Palm Springs, CA, and the surrounding areas, and let us give your rugs the attention they deserve.

 Yes!
 Pouring a bit of white wine over a fresh red wine stain can help neutralize the color, making it easier to blot away.